dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 The relationship between explicit and global
 --------------------------------------------

 It's very common for developers coming from more "conventional" backgrounds (har har) to be initially perplexed by the "magic"[^stages-of-convention-based-frameworks] of convention-based frameworks such as [Rails](http://rubyonrails.org/).
 This is a natural reaction for many of us with previous experience working on [big balls of mud](http://en.wikipedia.org/wiki/Big_ball_of_mud), with enough global state to give us nightmares.
-But when you consider the opposite approach--explicit configuration at every level--I think what you'll find is a lot of boilerplate[^boilerplate] and an indefensible number of [YAGNI](http://www.xprogramming.com/Practices/PracNotNeed.html) violations.
+But when you consider the opposite approach---explicit configuration at every level---I think what you'll find is a lot of boilerplate[^boilerplate] and an indefensible number of [YAGNI](http://www.xprogramming.com/Practices/PracNotNeed.html) violations.

 Which brings me to an objection I've been sensing through the ether while writing this.
 Somewhere out there, one of you is yelling at the screen: *Global values and implicit values are not the same thing!* If it seems to you that I've been conflating the ideas of "global state" with "hidden information" until now, that's probably fair.
 But now chew on this for a second: **the more global something is, the less explicit it should have to be**.

 Here's one of probably millions of examples I could give: when you walk up to someone in the U.S.[^sorry-non-american-readers], I'm guessing you don't start the conversation by asking, "Do you speak English?"
-The vast majority of people here speak English--it is effectively a *global value* in our country--which means we can be *implicit* in that knowledge when we interact.
+The vast majority of people here speak English---it is effectively a *global value* in our country---which means we can be *implicit* in that knowledge when we interact.
 It saves time, and removes one potential variable of consideration--*What language(s) does this individual speak?*--from our minds, reducing cognitive load.

 The pitfalls of always being explicit
 -------------------------------------